Categories

 Next, you want to choose the right spokesperson in place—one who is comfortable in front of cameras and people.
 If possible, the spokesperson you select should have some media training.

-3. Know your Stakeholders
+3. Know Your Stakeholders

 The internal and external stakeholders are the first people you should communicate with.
 Develop communication channels that will resonate with stakeholders individually.